paspao/paspaola.it/_posts/2021-05-18-QuarkusStreamingApp.md

 The book *"Kafka streams in Action"* defines the stream processing as *"working with data as it’s arriving in your system"* or more refined *"stream processing is the ability to work with an infinite stream of data with continuous computation, as it flows, with no need to collect or store the data to act on it"*.
 Usually, we use a stream processing application when we have a lot of data (BigData) and the need to quickly respond to or report on incoming data.

+Before continuing, the complete example described here, it's published on Github at [https://github.com/paspao/quarkus-streaming-app](https://github.com/paspao/quarkus-streaming-app), it doesn't contain the streaming app only, but a complete deployment scenarious:

+* 1 Zookeeper instance
+* 3 Kafka instances
+* 1 Kafdrop instance (easy way to give a look inside the Kafka topic/instance etc)
+* 1 Streaming app (described in this article)

+Through Kafdrop you can verify the content the Kafka topics.

+***

-In this scenario all the data are already present inside Kafka topics, i tried to draw them in the below picture:
+Now, let's suppose that all the data are already present inside Kafka topics, i tried to draw them in the below picture:
 {% include image_width.html url="/assets/images/allTogether.svg" description="" width="800px" %}
 So i have created four simple entities (each one is a Kafka topic rappresentation): Person, DriverLicense, Sim, Fee.
 The data architecure is pretty simple: a person could have some driver licenses, a person could have sim cards and last but not least a person pays the fees unfortunatly.
 I marked with red colour the _key_ of a topic and the entire row is the kafka message or the _payload_.